clintcan/PHPWeave/docs/ROUTING_GUIDE.md

 ### Enabling Legacy Support

-Add catch-all routes at the end of `routes.php`:
+Add catch-all routes at the end of `routes/routes.php`:

 ```php
 Route::any('/:controller:', 'LegacyRouter@dispatch');